sww1235/Personal_Website/wiki/build-script-notes-main-ws-host.md

 	sudo xbps-install -Svu
 	```

-9. Install the following packages.
+8. Install the following packages.
 The st-terminfo install fixes `st-256color
    unknown terminal type` issues as well as backspace and tab issues when
-   sshing in from other computers using the `st` terminal emulator
+   sshing in from other computers using the `st` terminal emulator.

 	```bash
 	sudo xbps-install nano thefuck vim st-terminfo
 	```

-10. Setup system logging using socklog
+9. Setup system logging using socklog

 	```bash
 	sudo xbps-install socklog-void